 The Charles River Speedway is being rehabilitated and reimagined as a new complex to support a variety of commercial spaces and serve as a new gateway to the Allston-Brighton Neighborhood.
 The complex is listed on the National Register of Historic Places and is a Boston Historic Landmark.
 An irregular roofline connects six shingle-style buildings, creating a single-story courtyard.
-The arched gable entrances, porches, double hung windows and elaborate wood trim create an overall composition characteristic of William D Austin’s architectural work for the MPC.
+The arched gable entrances, porches, double hung windows and elaborate wood trim create an overall composition characteristic of William D Austin’s architectural work for the Metropolitan Park Commission.

-The Speedway was constructed in 1899 by the Metropolitan Park Commission (MPC) as a headquarters to support the new parkway along the Charles River, a park that turned a stretch of tidal mudflats into an interconnected series of public parks.
+The Speedway was constructed in 1899 by the Metropolitan Park Commission as a headquarters to support the new parkway along the Charles River, a park that turned a stretch of tidal mudflats into an interconnected series of public parks.
 This development included a mile-long horse and bicycle racetrack, which became one of the city’s most popular gathering areas.
-In later years, the facility housed the now-defunct Metropolitan District Commission (MDC) Police.
+In later years, the facility housed the now-defunct Metropolitan District Commission Police.
 Many of the original horse stables were extended and converted into vehicular garages to support the agency.
-Since 2005, the facility has been largely abandoned.
-Portions of the building have begun to decay; one section has suffered a fire.
+Since 2005, the facility had been largely abandoned.
+Portions of the building have begun to decay; one section suffered a fire.

 Bruner/Cott is working alongside Architectural Heritage Foundation to revitalize and preserve the historic complex.
 The Speedway will support a diverse tenant mix that will include small retail shops and maker spaces, shared offices, a restaurant, café, a publicly-accessible community courtyard, and anchor tenant Notch Brewing.